sajjaphani/learn-java/README.md

 ### Callable

-A [Callable](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Callable.html) task can return a result and may throw an exception.
+A [Callable](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/Callable.html) task that returns a result and may throw an exception.

 This [example](/src/org/learnjava/concurrent/CallableExample.java) contains the usage of Callable which returns a result upon completion.

+### UncaughtExceptionHandler

+An [UncaughtExceptionHandler](https://docs.oracle.com/javase/7/docs/api/java/lang/Thread.UncaughtExceptionHandler.html) can be configured to be invoked when a Thread abruptly terminates due to an uncaught exception.

+This [example](/src/org/learnjava/concurrent/UncaughtExceptionHandlerTest.java) describes different ways to configure the uncaught exception handler.

 ## Object Design